decentralizedintelligencenetwork/.github/profile/README.md

 The *Doctelligence Foundation* oversees protocol evolution, fostering **open governance** and **self-sovereign AI ecosystems**.
 Decentralization is core to ensuring **long-term sustainability** without centralized gatekeepers.

-We are recipient of **Cosmos Institute** Grant: https://cosmos-institute.org/RetryClaude can make mistakes.
-Please double-check responses.
+We are recipient of **Cosmos Institute** Grant: https://cosmos-institute.org/ based in Austin, Texas and University of Oxford.

 ## **Explore the White Paper**